orphan page cover - page in a basket

 Discovering orphan pages can require some detective work since they’re not directly linked.
 While there are many methods, we recommend these for ease of use:

-While there are other, more manual methods, it’s best to take advantage of any advanced techniques that already exist.
+While there are other, more manual methods, it’s best to leverage any advanced techniques that already exist.
 You might naturally find an orphan page and realize it needs to be linked.
-Just make a note of it or handle it when discovered.
+Just make a note of it or handle it when you discover it.

 How to Fix Orphan Pages